 The E-Learning MBA is comprised of the same curriculum and governed by the same policies that apply to the MBA generally.
 In the E-Learning format, each course is presented as eight modules over an eight week timeframe.
 The content of the courses is, to the greatest extent possible, the same as the content of face-to-face MBA courses.
-Students are expected to attend a Saturday session each semester.
-This session focuses on topics, presentations, cases, and speakers related to courses being offered that term.
-Students are provided with CD's of speakers from the face-to-face classes on the Lebanon campus and Rend Lake Market Place campus.
 The MBA Program is offered in an E-Learning format using the Blackboard platform as the organizer of the courses.

-MBA Programs at Kentucky Campuses
+MBA Program at Kentucky Campuses

-The MBA program is offered at two locations in conjunction with the Kentucky Campuses of McKendree University (Louisville and Radcliff).
-The format of offering in Kentucky varies from the Lebanon campus framework.
+The MBA program is offered at McKendree University Kentucky Campuses in Louisville and Radcliff.
+The course delivery in Kentucky varies from the Lebanon campus framework.
 Details are available from the Kentucky campuses.
-The MBA is offered with an International concentration and a Human Resources Management concentration at the Kentucky Campuses only.
+The MBA is also offered with Human Resource Management concentration at the Radcliff campus only.